genaray/Arch/README.md

 if(entity.Has<Position>())                        // Make sure that entity has a position ( Optional )
     entity.Set(new Position{ x = 10, y = 10 };    // Replaces the old position

+entity.Remove<Velocity>();                         // Removes an velocity component and moves it to a new archetype. entity.Add<Velocity>(new Velocity{ x = 1, y = 1);  // Adds an velocity component and moves the entity back to the previous archetype.
 ```

 ## System aka.
 Query